Spring 2021 Semester Update

-International travel by students or employees on College business is suspended through May 31, 2021.
+International travel by students or employees on College business as part of a group trip or study abroad is suspended through the remainder of 2021.

 As the global landscape continues to change, we will monitor international travel and may make adjustments.
 Please check the CDC website for the most recent travel restrictions.

 Process for Requesting Accommodation

 The College is committed to full compliance with the Americans with Disabilities Act (ADA).
 It is the responsibility of the employee to initiate a request for accommodation.
 Employees must complete the ADA Accommodation Request Form and submit completed form to the local Human Resources Office.
 Please contact Human Resources to obtain the form.
 Human Resources will review the request, supporting documentation and engage in an interactive process with employee, supervisor, and medical provider if necessary.
 Human Resources will contact employees if any additional information is needed.
 Requests are considered on a case by case basis for reasonable accommodation.

 I am enrolled in one or more of the College-sponsored benefit plans (Health and/or Retirement).
 What changes, if any, have been made as a result of COVID-19?

 Anthem: The Ivy Tech Health Plan now covers the cost of COVID-19 testing and the care visit where the test takes place with no out-of-pocket costs for the member.
 Additionally, the member cost share has been waived for all telehealth visits until March 31, 2020.
 Lastly, the Sydney Care App is available to all Anthem members.
 The app allows you to check your potential COVID-19 risk, and connects you to a doctor should you need medical care after the assessment.